-As of February 20, 2020, we had 275 employees, all of whom were employed by us through arrangements with Kinsale Management, Inc. Our employees are not subject to any collective bargaining agreements, and we are not aware of any current efforts to implement such an agreement.
+As of February 18, 2021, we had 323 full-time and 12 part-time employees, all of whom are employed by us through arrangements with Kinsale Management, Inc., and are located at our headquarters in Richmond, Virginia.
+Our employees are not subject to any collective bargaining agreements, and we are not aware of any current efforts to implement such an agreement.
+We consider our relationship with our employees to be good.